doc4d/docs/docs/API/CollectionClass.md

 The `.every()` function <!-- REF #collection.every().Summary -->returns **true** if all elements in the collection successfully passed a test implemented in the provided *formula* object or *methodName* name<!-- END REF -->.

-You designate the 4D code (callback) to be executed to evaluate collection elements using either:
+You designate the callback to be executed to evaluate collection elements using either:

 - *formula* (recommended syntax), a [Formula object](FunctionClass.md) that can encapsulate any executable expressions, including functions and project methods;
-- *methodName*, the name of a project method (text).
+- or *methodName*, the name of a project method (text).

 The callback is called with the parameter(s) passed in *param* (optional).
 The callback can perform any test, with or without the parameter(s) and must return **true** for every element fulfilling the test.
 It receives an `Object` in first parameter ($1).

-*formula* (or *methodName*) receives the following parameters:
+The callback receives the following parameters:

 *	in *$1.value*: element value to be evaluated
 *	in *$2*: param